Chamber of Commerce in Shreveport speaks on pandemic-related unemployment

 SHREVEPORT, La.
-(KTAL/KMSS) — 22 states, including neighboring states like Texas and Mississippi, are planning to block the $300 a week federal payment for the unemployed starting in June.
+(KTAL/KMSS) — Beginning in June, 22 states, including Texas and Mississippi, are planning to block the $300-per-week federal payment for the unemployed starting in June.

-The Chamber of Commerce in Shreveport sponsored a hospitality job fair earlier this month and says more than a dozen companies participated with hundreds of positions to fill, but only eight people showed up to the job fair.
+Earlier this month, The Greater Shreveport Chamber of Commerce sponsored a hospitality job fair and said more than a dozen companies participated with hundreds of positions to fill, but only eight people showed up to the job fair.

-President of the Greater Shreveport Chamber of Commerce, Timothy Magner, says Louisiana should follow suit because it is difficult getting people back to work.
+Timothy Magner, president of the Greater Shreveport Chamber of Commerce, said Louisiana should follow suit because it is difficult getting people back to work.

 “Our belief is that being able to transition folks off of the federal benefits would be an important opportunity to expand their interest in looking for jobs,” said Timothy Magner.